furkansenharputlu/f-license/README.md

 # Features

-- Generating license with a secret
+- Generating license key with a private secret
-- Remote verification of a license
+- Remote verification of a license key
-- Local verification of a license
+- Local verification of a license key
-- Storing licences in MongoDB
+- Storing licence keys in MongoDB
-- Activating and inactivating customer licenses manually
+- Activating and inactivating customer license keys manually

 # How to use